angusturner/angusturner.github.io/_posts/2017-10-30-pytorch-gaussian-mixture-model.markdown

 ###  Why PyTorch?

-[PyTorch][pytorch] is the slick new Deep Learning framework from Facebook.
+[PyTorch][pytorch] is the slick new deep learning framework from Facebook.
 I have chosen it for this project for a few reasons:
 - Powerful linear algebra functions as part of the `torch.Tensor` API.
-- "Device agnostic" development, allowing code to be run on both CPU and GPU.
+- Device agnostic development. i.e. the same code runs on CPU and GPU.
 - Automatic differentiation!
 A step of EM is fully differentiable.
 In a later post I hope to exploit this fact to explore EM in combination with a neural net.
-For now however, the `autograd` package will just quietly do its thing in the background with no significant overhead.
+But for now, the `autograd` package will just quietly do its thing in the background with minimal overhead.

 ### The Gaussian Mixture Model